jennalee0817/Automation_Test_With_Later_Web/README.md

 > Android Version: 9

 ## Test Result
-Test Case: Product information, Full face black Helmet width visor. is NOT in the page - **Fail**
+Test Case: url is https://staging.linkin.bio/latergear : Pass Test Case: scroll_down
+Test Case: Product information, Ladies Black and Green wet suit is in the page - Pass Test Case: Product information, $90.00 is in the page - Pass Test Case: Product information, Size is in the page - Pass Test Case: Product information, S is in the page - Pass Test Case: Product information, M is in the page - Pass Test Case: Product information, L is in the page - Pass Test Case: Product information, Show More is in the page - Pass Test Case: Product information, Add To Cart is in the page - Pass Test Case: Product information, Ladies Black and Green wet suit is in the page - Pass Test Case: Product information, $90.00 is in the page - Pass Test Case: Product information, S is in the page - Pass Test Case: Product information, 1 is in the page - Pass Test Case: Product information, Fox Racing black Helmet is in the page - Pass Test Case: Product information, $250.00 is in the page - Pass Test Case: Product information, Product Description is in the page - Pass Test Case: Product information, Full face black Helmet width visor. is NOT in the page - **Fail** Test Case: Product information, Add To Cart is in the page - Pass Test Case: Product information, Ladies Black and Green wet suit is in the page - Pass Test Case: Product information, $90.00 is in the page - Pass Test Case: Product information, S is in the page - Pass Test Case: Product information, 1 is in the page - Pass Test Case: Product information, Fox Racing black Helmet is in the page - Pass Test Case: Product information, $250.00 is in the page - Pass Test Case: Product information, 1 is in the page - Pass

 **"Full face bIack Helmet width visor." should be "Full face black Helmet width visor."**